Nandhakumar-rg/DataTransferUtility/README.md

    ```

 2. Set up the configuration file:
-   - Modify the `appsettings.json` with your database connection string, SFTP details, and export settings
+   - Modify the `appsettings.json` with your database connection string, SFTP details, and import/export settings
-   - See the example configuration section below
+   - See the example configurations below

 3. Build the application:
    ```
    dotnet build
    ```

-### Example Configuration
+### Example Export Configuration

 ```json
 {